-Basic and diluted net loss per share is computed by dividing net loss attributable to common shareholders by the weighted-average number of shares of common stock.
+Basic and diluted net loss per share is computed by dividing net loss attributable to common shareholders by the weighted-average number of shares of common stock outstanding during the period.
+The weighted average number of shares of common stock includes the weighted average effect of outstanding pre-funded warrants for the purchase of shares of common stock for which the remaining unfunded exercise price is \$0.0001 or less per share (Note 9).
 The Company does not include the potential impact of dilutive securities in diluted net loss per share, as the impact of these items is anti-dilutive.
 Potential dilutive securities result from outstanding restricted stock, stock options, and stock purchase warrants.

-The following table sets forth the potential securities that could potentially dilute basic income/(loss) per share in the future that were not included in the computation of diluted net loss per share because to do so would have been anti-dilutive for the periods presented:
+The following table sets forth the potential securities that could potentially dilute basic loss per share in the future that were not included in the computation of diluted net loss per share because to do so would have been anti-dilutive for the periods presented:

-For the year ended D ecember 31,
+For the year ended De cember 31,

-2022 2021
+2023 2022

-Stock options 240,770 317,394
+Stock options 179,001 240,770

-Restricted stock 816,958 97,261
+Restricted stock 2,448,169 816,958

-Warrants 9,397,879 1,788,000
+Warrants 9,397,879 9,397,879

-Total 10,455,607 2,202,655
+Total 12,025,049 10,455,607